 These long walks have given me so much during difficult times.
 I am goal-orientated and completing a pilgrimage route is a clear physical goal that you can tick off and feel a sense of accomplishment in finishing.
 I walked alone and proved to myself that I can do hard things, that I can walk through pain, that I can walk in all weathers, that I can deal with things going wrong and I can cope with my fears along the way.
 I have proved to myself that I am resilient and that has felt like an important thing to prove at this time of my life.

 Many people walk pilgrimage at a time of change — out of a need to reset, or change jobs, or recover from grief, or find an answer to a question.

 The Camino alone was not about changing my life and in fact, it made me realise how grateful I am for what I have in my creative business and happy marriage.
 But the three pilgrimage routes together over the last two years have certainly been a path of change through a rocky period in my life, and in the world in general.
 It feels like the end of one season and the beginning of another.
 Perhaps that’s just one of the gifts of middle age, but regardless, walking the Camino was the completion of a life goal and it closed one chapter so I can begin another.

-For now, I’m working on my pilgrimage book, combining aspects of the emotional and spiritual journey with practical tips which will hopefully help you if you are considering such a trip.
+You can find more reflections in my book, Pilgrimage, which combines aspects of the emotional and spiritual journey with practical tips which will hopefully help you if you are considering such a trip.
 You can find more details at jfpenn.com/pilgrimage.